 How do I calculate how many work hours in a year I actually work?

-Use the formula: (Weekly Hours × 52 Weeks) – (Days Off × Daily Hours).
-This gives you a clear total based on your personal schedule.
-You can also use tools like the TimeClick Time Card Calculator to run the math automatically.
+Use this formula: (Weekly Hours × 52 Weeks) – (Days Off × Daily Hours).
+It’s a simple way to calculate your total based on your schedule.
+For a faster option, try the TimeClick Time Card Calculator to do the math for you.

 How do I calculate hours for a 4-day workweek?

-If you work four 8-hour days each week, that’s 32 hours/week.
+If you work four 8-hour days a week, that’s 32 hours per week.
 Multiply by 52 weeks to get 1,664 work hours per year.

 How many hours do salaried employees work?

-Most salaried employees are expected to work around 40 hours per week, which totals 2,080 hours per year.
-However, some roles may involve unpaid overtime or flexible schedules, so actual hours can vary.
+Most salaried employees are expected to work around 40 hours a week, which totals 2,080 hours per year.
+However, some roles may require unpaid overtime or offer flexible schedules, so actual hours can vary.

-The IRS defines full-time as 30+ hours per week for benefits eligibility, but most employers use 40 hours/week as the standard.
-Only 40 hours/week across 52 weeks results in the full 2,080-hour year.
+The IRS defines full-time as 30+ hours per week for benefits eligibility, but most employers use 40 hours per week as the standard.
+Working 40 hours a week across 52 weeks equals 2,080 hours per year.

 Do I need to track hours if I’m salaried?

-It depends on your company and your role.
-Even salaried employees can benefit from tracking hours for project management, work-life balance, or transparency in hybrid/flexible work environments.
+It depends on your role and company policies.
+Even salaried employees can benefit from tracking hours to manage projects, maintain work-life balance, or stay transparent in hybrid or flexible work environments.

 How do holidays work if I’m salaried?

-If you're a salaried (exempt) employee, whether you get paid for holidays depends on your employer's policy—there’s no federal requirement for paid holidays.
-Most full-time salaried workers do receive holiday pay as part of their benefits package, but it's not guaranteed by law.
+For salaried (exempt) employees, holiday pay depends on your employer’s policy.
+There’s no federal requirement for paid holidays, but most full-time salaried workers receive holiday pay as part of their benefits package.
+Check with your employer to confirm.

 Can PTO be carried over from year to year?

-It depends on your employer’s policy and your state’s labor laws.
-Some companies have “use-it-or-lose-it” policies, while others allow carryover up to a cap.
-In California, for example, use-it-or-lose-it policies are not allowed—unused PTO must roll over or be paid out.
-Always check your employee handbook or local regulations.
+It depends on your employer’s policy and state laws.
+Some companies have "use-it-or-lose-it" policies, while others allow carryover up to a certain limit.
+For example, in California, unused PTO must roll over or be paid out.
+Always check your employee handbook or state labor laws for details.

 How do I make sure my calculations are accurate?